-Party Affiliation: Wyoming hold closed primaries.
+Party Affiliation: Wyoming holds closed primaries.
 You must be registered with a party to vote in their primary.

 VOTER REGISTRATION QUALIFICATIONS

-Age: Must be 18 years of age on election day
+Age: Must be 18 years of age by election day

 Citizenship: Must be a United States citizen

 Residency: Must be a resident of Wyoming and the precinct in which you register

 Mental Competency: Must not have been adjudicated mentally incompetent

 Felony Convictions: Must not be a convicted felon (contact your Secretary of State to inquire about specific instances of rights-restoration)

 ID Requirements: If you are registering by mail and will be voting in your first Wyoming federal election, you must provide a current, valid photo ID or a copy of a current utility bill, bank statement, paycheck, or other government document which shows your name and address.
 This requirement also applies to voters who registered by mail and are voting by mail in their first Wyoming federal election.
 A copy of the ID must be submitted with the absentee ballot.